pyrogram/pyrogram/docs/source/topics/storage-engines.rst

 ^^^^^^^^^^^^

 This is the most common storage engine.
 It is implemented by using **SQLite**, which will store the session and peers details.
-The database will be saved to disk as a single portable file and is designed to efficiently save and retrieve peers whenever they are needed.
+The database will be saved to disk as a single portable file and is designed to efficiently store and retrieve peers whenever they are needed.

 To use this type of engine, simply pass any name of your choice to the ``session_name`` parameter of the